 - a capacity for self-reflection and a willingness to engage in self-appraisal

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesCourse guide
+Required ResourcesCourse hand book